OmarIsmailIT/spaceship-travel-system/spaceship_travel_system_backend/README.md

 - Make sure you have MySQL installed and running on your local machine.
 - Import the database schema from the `spaceship travel system SQL script.sql` file.
+- Run the script file to create the database and the tables.

 4. **Environment Variables:**